DSpace/DSpace/dspace/src/main/docker-compose/README.md

   - Sets the environment used across containers run with docker-compose
 - docker-compose-angular.yml
   - Docker compose file that will start a published DSpace angular container that interacts with the branch.
+- docker-compose-shibboleth.yml
+  - Docker compose file that will start a *test/demo* Shibboleth SP container (in Apache) that proxies requests to the DSpace container
+  - ONLY useful for testing/development.
+NOT production ready.
 - environment.dev.ts
   - Default angular environment when testing DSpace-angular from this repo